CodeChain-io/codechain-indexer/README.md

 # You can change the host of CodeChain and DB host on the config/dev.json
 ```

+### Check CCCChanges

+If you run the Indexer with the environment `ENABLE_CCC_CHANGES_CHECK` variable,
+the Indexer checks to see if CCCChanges is well calculated.
+If you want to receive an email when an error is found, please set the `SENDGRID_API_KEY` and `SENDGRID_TO` variables.
+If you want to receive a slack notification, please set the `SLACK_WEBHOOK` variable.

 ## Run (for production)

 ```